iamnidjat/ShoppingList/README.md

 - ⬆️ **Scroll to top** button for easy navigation
 - 🛠 **More features coming soon...**

+🛡️ Disclaimer
+This is a personal pet project made for learning purposes.
+The login system is intentionally basic and not intended for production use.

 ## 🚀 Getting Started

 ### Prerequisites